 For example, a user finds your site in a list of Google search results and clicks through to your landing page.
 In your FullStory dashboard, their session will begin with the landing page, and last until they have not performed any activity on your site for 30 minutes or longer.
 If they revisit your site after 30 minutes, their activity will be recorded as a new, separate session.

-After reading our simple answer, if you're still wondering why you sometimes see longer inactive periods in a session you might want to read our more technical answer:
+After reading our simple answer, you may be still wondering why you sometimes see longer inactive periods in a session.
+Read on for some more technical details:

 In short, sessions organize continuous user activity over a given period of time.
 For a new page to be included in an existing session, the following must be true: